- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By implementing these measures, the impact of data fragmentation on read and write speeds, as well as potential data loss, can be minimized on NAS Seagate Exos AP 2U24 devices.

-Although NAS Exos AP 2U24 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Exos AP 2U24 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -